28cl/Capstone-Project/readme.md

 This adage was first coined in the 1900s.
 The idea behind it was that complex and sometimes multiple ideas can be conveyed by a single still image.
 This suggests that perception is subjective and there are numerous interpretations to a single image.

 In this capstone project, I will be exploring the use of Neural Networks to generate captions in English to best describe an image.
+The generated captions can then be converted to audio output.
+This will be beneficial to provide context to the visually-impared.